mattifestation/CimSweep/README.md

 #### Optional design considerations.
 1. Your function should include a Pester test!!!
 How else can you be sure it works as designed and that it will be resiliant to refactoring?
 Without a Pester test, you'll just be left guessing as to whether or not your code will be stable in production.
-2. All defensive or offensive functions should implement a -NoProgressBar parameter and to output a progress bar by default.
+2. All functions should utilize Write-Progress.
 A progress bar can come in very handy when running a sweep across 1000 systems.
 3. All error or verbose messages should include the computer name for the local or remote session.
 This is helpful when diagnosing issues on a large number of remote sessions.

 #### Additional design considerations